-Prerequisite: Concurrent enrollment in CIS 142, or CIS
+Prerequisite: Concurrent enrollment in CIS 142, or CIS 143 or 145.

-CIS 205-Web Transport Languages Cr: 2 Wkly hrs: 2 hours Lecture
+CIS 205-Web Transport Languages

 Introduction to web transport languages including XML and JSON, and the use of HTTP protocols for data transport in web services.
 Students will create and use data formats for data transport and use in web services.